D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

-To smoothly vary curvature of each layer, in Eq.~\ref{equa:hyper_non_linear}, we first map $\mathbf{h}_{i}^{\ell, H}$ to the tangent space with the \logmap map.
-A point-wise non-linearity $\sigma(\cdot)$ (typically ReLU) and an \expmap map are then used to bring the vector back to hyperbolic space with a new learnable curvature $-c^{\ell}$.
+To smoothly vary the curvature of each layer, in Eq.~\ref{equa:hyper_non_linear}, we first map $\mathbf{h}_{i}^{\ell, H}$ to the tangent space with the \logmap map.
+A point-wise non-linearity $\sigma(\cdot)$ (ReLU in our experiments) and an \expmap map are then used to bring the vector back to the hyperbolic space with a new learnable curvature $-c^{\ell}$.